booxmedialtd/streamone-php-sdk-v3/README.md

 * Set an account: use `setAccount($account)` to use an account for this request.
 By default the **default_account** from the Config will be used, if set.
 * Set multiple accounts: use `setAccounts(array $accounts)` to set multiple accounts for this request.
 Some API actions allow you to provide more than one account.
 * Set a customer: use `setCustomer($customer)` to use a customer instead of an account for this request.
 API actions supporting multiple accounts or a customer can use this.
 * Set the timezone using `setTimeZone(DateTimeZone $timezone)`.
-If not set the default timezone of the current actor will be used, but one might to overwrite this.
+If not set the default timezone of the current actor will be used, but one might want to overwrite this.
 * Set an argument by using `setArgument($key, $value)`: most API actions allow and / or require arguments to be set.
 Use this function to provide them.

 After setting up a request you should call `execute()` to actually connect to the API and perform the request.